example42/psick/docs/tp.md

   - Integration tests are free on multiple apps and os  out of the box with tp::test

+### Sample profiles based on tp

+Some of the profiles under the ```site/profile/manifests``` directory use tp instead of a dedicated component module to manage an application.
+You are free to use them or not and they can be good examples on how to design profiles based on tp and same headaches on studying and integrsting a dedicated component module.

+### tp in component modules

+Some experimental modules (apache v4.x, docker, rails, ansible...) added by default in the ```Puppetfile``` use tp directly in the module, with local tp data, to manage the component application.

+For more info read this [blog post](http://www.example42.com/2016/05/30/exploring-puppet4-modules-design-patterns/).

 ### Install anything anywhere with a tiny command